chrisstaudinger/GOT-game/README.md

 $ gem install bundler
 ```

-* This command installs of the dependencies
+* This command installs of the dependencies.
 ``` Ruby
 $ bundle install
 ```